Logiqx/gps-details/docs/chipsets/airoha/devices.md

 The availability of all systems + multi-band indicates that COROS are using the AG3335M chipset.

-The PACE 3, APEX 2 Pro, VERTIX 2, and VERTIX 2S all have multi-band so they will be using the AG3335M.
+The PACE 3, APEX 2 Pro, VERTIX 2, and VERTIX 2S all have multi-band so they will be using the AG3335M:

+- PACE 3 was released in Aug 2023 and uses the AG3335M, confirmed by the FCC [teardown](https://fccid.io/2BBGF-W331/Internal-Photos/Internal-Photos-6752189).

-The APEX 2 uses Airoha and was released in Nov 2022, but does not have multi-band so probably using the AG3335MN.
+The APEX 2 uses Airoha and was released in Nov 2022, but it does not have multi-band so probably the AG3335MN.

+- APEX 2 was released in Nov 2022 and probably uses the AG3335MN, only Airoha is confirmed by the FCC [teardown](https://fccid.io/2AEHH-W522/Internal-Photos/Internal-Photos-6205922).